 For most kids, the end of the school year is an exciting time when they look forward to connecting with friends and family over the summer, to laugh, play, and make special memories, some that can last a lifetime.
-But for many kids in our city, summer is a time of anxiety, isolation and hunger – those memories will last a lifetime, and the impact can be devastating.
+But for many kids in Calgary, summer is a time of anxiety, isolation and hunger – those memories will last a lifetime, and the impact can be devastating.

 School nutrition programs play a critical role in helping children build healthy minds and bodies.